Glutathione: The Master Antioxidant and How It Helps Your Health

 Is Glutathione Safe?

 Glutathione is a naturally occurring antioxidant found in many fruits, vegetables, and meats.
-It is considered generally safe when consumed in appropriate amounts.
+It is safe when consumed in appropriate amounts.
 As a supplement, it has been used safely by many people to support overall health and wellness.
 Most people tolerate glutathione supplements well, and they are often used without significant side effects.

 Medication Interactions with Glutathione